starknet-edu/counter-workshop/README.md

 - Refer to the [Cheat Sheet](https://docs.swmansion.com/scarb/docs/cheatsheet.html) for essential `Scarb` commands
 - To enable Starknet Contract compilation:
   - Target starknet-contracts.
-  - Specify the Cairo version in Scarb.toml.
+  - Specify the Cairo version in `Scarb.toml`.
   - Learn more about this in the [Starknet Contract Target](https://docs.swmansion.com/scarb/docs/extensions/starknet/contract-target.html) documentation.

 ## Step 2